 The park is home to over 1400 chimpanzee individuals gathered in several chimp families and each family can have something like 100 chimpanzee individuals.
 On chimpanzee tracking in Kibale Forest you enjoy watching other primates in the park since its home to over 13 different species of primates, 325 different species of birds including; olive long-tailed cuckoo, western tinker bird among others.

 On this day we will wake up and have a heavy breakfast at the lodge and start to pack our luggage to leave this beautiful park.
-At around 10am we will hit the road and drive towards southwestern part of the country to Bwindi Impenetrable National Park.
-You will arrive at the park a bit late at 4pm and check in at the lodge for late lunch and relax at the lodge as you wait for dinner and overnight.
+At around 10 am we will hit the road and drive towards the southwestern part of the country to Bwindi Impenetrable National Park.
+You will arrive at the park a bit late at 4 pm and check-in at the lodge for late lunch and relax at the lodge as you wait for dinner and overnight.

-Later you will drive back to the lodge we recommend at least spend the evening at Lake Bunyonyi which is found something like 2-3 hour drive from Bwindi Impenetrable National Park headquarters.
-There are several amazing accommodations around Lake Bunyonyi but we recommend Lake Bunyonyi Safari Resort because it’s just on the lake and from it you can participate in some simple evening activities at the lake, like canoeing, sport fishing and others.
+Later you will drive back to the lodge we recommend at least spend the evening at Lake Bunyonyi which is found something like a 2-3 hour drive from Bwindi Impenetrable National Park headquarters.
+There are several amazing accommodations around Lake Bunyonyi but we recommend Lake Bunyonyi Safari Resort because it’s just on the lake and from it, you can participate in some simple evening activities at the lake, like canoeing, sport fishing, and others.

-Now this will be the last day of our trip and such amazing safari need a memorable ending.
-So this morning we will take a morning walk around the lake spotting some water loving birds, visit the local people before you hit the road to return to Kampala with an en-route stop at the equator for lunch and even to participate in simple experiment at the equator.
+Now, this will be the last day of our trip and such amazing safari need a memorable ending.
+So this morning we will take a morning walk around the lake spotting some water-loving birds, visit the local people before you hit the road to return to Kampala with an en-route stop at the equator for lunch and even to participate in a simple experiment at the equator.
 Later you will continue with your journey to Kampala where the trip will end.